Lankin1010/glowing-funicular/README.md

    - Press **Button 3** (Reset) to stop and reset the timer.

 4. **When Time is Up**
-   - The servo will run (e.g., to release or wind something).
+   - The servo will run (e.g., to wind something).
    - After the action, the device shows a menu for further options.

 5. **Post-Timer Options**